-The 365 Pediatric Cancer Fund presented by Twice Daily works with the Monroe Carell Jr. Children's Hospital at Vanderbilt to raise funds and awareness for cancer research.
+The 365 Pediatric Cancer Fund presented by Twice Daily works with Monroe Carell Jr. Children's Hospital at Vanderbilt to raise funds and awareness for cancer research.
 Additionally, the initiative coordinates with the team to host a series of opportunities that enable the hospital's young patrons and their families to get a special dose of the Smashville hockey experience.

 Preds goalie Pekka Rinne shares why he supports Monroe Carell Jr. Children's Hospital at Vanderbilt and the 365 Fund, presented by Twice Daily